chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particle separatly.

-* The subsection ``position`` defines the initial value of the particle position if the parameter ``integrate motion`` is set to true.
+* The subsection ``position`` defines the initial value of the particle position if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's position at all points in time.
 This position is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of coordinate X, Y, and Z.

 * The subsection ``velocity`` defines the initial value of the particle velocity if the parameter ``integrate motion`` is set to true.
 Otherwise, it defines the particle's velocity at all points in time.
 This velocity is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of its component in the X, Y, and Z direction.